 - Transportation and material moving

 Why is it important to prevent falls?

-- Preventing falls can mean the difference between life and death.
+Preventing falls can mean the difference between life and death.
 Hundreds of workers die from falls each year.
+Employers must set up the work place to prevent employees from falling off of overhead platforms, elevated work stations, or into holes in the floor and walls.
 You can prevent such deaths by planning to get the job done safely, providing the right fall protection equipment, and training all workers to use the equipment safely.